Ashfika-Lira/time-keepers-new-client/README.md

 ### `purches`

-If you are logged in you can purched any bike
+If you are logged in you can purched any watch

 ### `My Orders`